gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.GetBaseID(this BloonModel) Method

-(Cross-Game compatible) Return the Base ID of this BloonModel
+Return the Base ID of this BloonModel

 ```csharp
 public static string GetBaseID(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);